iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> I have uninstalled this app.
+I was the early adopter of this app but now that the national app is available, I want to switch over to that one.
+I have uninstalled it to voice my option and hopefully my Alberta government will see the drop-off installment of this app to take appropriate action.<br> :date: __2020-11-02 16:52:14__

 > Huge drain on battery esp after first installing and after installing a recent update update.
 After first install it sorted itself out after about a week.
 Hope it does the same after this update (it is draining my battery completely after a few hours and normally I can go all day without dropping below 40 per cent).
 Great idea just needs to be optimized a bit more.<br> :date: __2020-10-08 06:33:13__

 > Huuuge battery drainer.<br> :date: __2020-10-07 15:41:00__